Randy Arozarena Player Props: Rays vs. Braves

 Randy Arozarena At The Plate

-- Arozarena is hitting .278 with nine doubles, a triple, 16 home runs and 45 walks.
+- Arozarena is batting .276 with nine doubles, a triple, 16 home runs and 46 walks.

-- Among the qualified hitters in baseball, he ranks 36th in batting average, eighth in on-base percentage, and 47th in slugging.
+- Among qualified batters in MLB action, he ranks 37th in batting average, ninth in on-base percentage, and 48th in slugging.

-- He has scored in 43 games this season, with multiple runs 11 times.
+- He has scored in 43 of 87 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.